jboss-developer/jboss-eap-quickstarts/ejb-multi-server/README.md

 Remove the Server Domain Configuration
 --------------------

-You can remove the domain configuration by manually restoring the back-up copies the configuration files or by running the JBoss CLI Script.

-### Remove the Server Domain Configuration Manually
 1. If it is running, stop the JBoss EAP server.
 2. Restore the `EAP7_HOME/domain/configuration/domain.xml` and `EAP7_HOME/domain/configuration/host.xml` files with the back-up copies of the files.
 Be sure to replace EAP7_HOME with the path to your server.

-### Remove the Security Domain Configuration by Running the JBoss CLI Script

-_Note: This script returns the server to a default configuration and the result may not match the server configuration prior to testing this quickstart.
-If you were not running with the default configuration before testing this quickstart, you should follow the intructions above to manually restore the configuration to its previous state._

-1. Start the JBoss EAP server by typing the following:

-        For Linux:   EAP7_HOME/bin/domain.sh
-        For Windows: EAP7_HOME\bin\domain.bat
-2. Open a new command prompt, navigate to the root directory of this quickstart, and run the following command, replacing EAP7_HOME with the path to your server.

-        For Linux: EAP7_HOME/bin/jboss-cli.sh --connect --file=remove-configuration.cli
-        For Windows: EAP7_HOME\bin\jboss-cli.bat --connect --file=remove-configuration.cli
-This script removes the server configuration that was done by the `install-domain.cli` script.
-You should see the following result following the script commands:

-        The batch executed successfully.

 Run the Quickstart in Red Hat JBoss Developer Studio or Eclipse
 -------------------------------------